felipefbatista/ddd_anemic_rich_model/README.md

-# Anemic Model x Rich Model
+# Domain-Driven Design - Anemic Model x Rich Model

 My intention is to use like example the scenario of a SCRUM model and be able to show in a practical way the difference between an implementation of Anemic Model and Rich Model.